Distance Formula Worksheets

 The task here is for grade 8 and high school students to locate the coordinates of the line segment, and determine its length using the distance formula.

-These distance formula worksheet pdfs for high school are the obvious choice to practice finding the side length of various shapes using the formula, d = √ ((x2 - x1)2 + (y2 - y1)2).
+These distance formula worksheet pdfs for high school help practice finding the side length of various shapes using the formula, d = √ ((x2 - x1)2 + (y2 - y1)2).

 Rearrange the distance formula to make the unknown variable the subject, and equate it with the given distance to determine the missing coordinate in these worksheets.